camaraproject/ReleaseManagement/README.md

 It describes the processes and artifacts needed to release an API version.

-It contains the Release Management approved documents in the **documentation** folder:
+It contains the Release Management approved documents and assests in the **documentation** folder:
-   - [API_Release_Guidelines.md](https://github.com/camaraproject/ReleaseManagement/blob/r1.2/documentation/API_Release_Guidelines.md) - An extract of the API release management process from the CAMARA wiki.
+   - [API_Release_Guidelines.md](/documentation/API_Release_Guidelines.md) - An extract of the API release management process from the CAMARA wiki.
-   - [API-Readiness-Checklist.md](https://github.com/camaraproject/ReleaseManagement/blob/r2.1/documentation/API-Readiness-Checklist.md) - The checklist to ensure release readiness of the API according to its version (alpha, release-candidate, public).
+   - [API-Readiness-Checklist.md](/documentation/API-Readiness-Checklist.md) - The checklist to ensure release readiness of the API according to its version (alpha, release-candidate, public).
-   - [CHANGELOG_TEMPLATE.md](https://github.com/camaraproject/ReleaseManagement/blob/r2.1/documentation/CHANGELOG_TEMPLATE.md) - The template for creating CHANGELOG history of an API repository.
+   - [CHANGELOG_TEMPLATE.md](/documentation/CHANGELOG_TEMPLATE.md) - The template for creating CHANGELOG history of an API repository.

 It also contains the following in the **documentation/SupportingDocuments** folder:
-   - [CHANGELOG_EXAMPLE.md](https://github.com/camaraproject/ReleaseManagement/blob/r2.1/documentation/SupportingDocuments/CHANGELOG_EXAMPLE.md) - Pointers to example CHANGELOG.md files over multiple releases created following the release management guidelines.
+   - [CHANGELOG_EXAMPLE.md](/documentation/SupportingDocuments/CHANGELOG_EXAMPLE.md) - Pointers to example CHANGELOG.md files over multiple releases created following the release management guidelines.

 For the reference documentation on API versioning, please see Chapter 5 in the API Design Guidelines document in [Commonalities](https://github.com/camaraproject/Commonalities).